-It’s always smart to consider investing in a tax-advantaged account when you're saving for retirement, such as an individual retirement account (IRA) or a 401(k).
-These accounts allow you to reduce the taxes you'll pay on your income, increasing the amount you get to keep in retirement.
+It’s always smart to consider investing in a tax-advantaged account, such as an individual retirement account (IRA) or a 401(k), when you're saving for retirement.
+These accounts allow you to reduce the taxes you'll pay on your income, and to increase the amount you'll get to keep in retirement.

 Different accounts offer different kinds of tax advantages, so it’s important to understand the mechanics of how each one works.
-IRAs are great vehicles for retirement savings because they allow an individual to invest in almost any security in a tax-advantaged way.
+An IRA is a great vehicle for retirement savings, because it allows an individual to invest in almost any security in a tax-advantaged way.

 Traditional IRAs: Tax Savings Upfront

-An investor can contribute up to $6,000 into a traditional IRA investment account annually as of tax year 2021.
-This increases to $7,000 if you're over age 50.
-Your contributions can be deducted from your taxable income, so would only pay taxes on the remaining balance.
+You can contribute up to $6,000 into a traditional IRA investment account annually as of tax year 2021 or $7,000 if you're 50 or older.
+Your contributions can be deducted from your taxable income, so you would only pay taxes on the remaining balance.

-A single person's taxable income would be reduced to $69,000 simply from the IRA tax deduction if they were age 35, had a salary of $75,000, and took advantage of the full $6,000 contribution limit.
-Their savings could be even greater if the deduction dropped them into a lower tax bracket.
+A single person's taxable income would be reduced to $69,000, simply from the IRA tax deduction, if they were age 35, had a salary of $75,000, and took advantage of the full $6,000 contribution limit.
+Their savings could be even greater if the deduction were to drop them into a lower tax bracket.

 Anyone who can report earned income can contribute to a traditional IRA.
-It is an especially useful option for workers who don’t have a 401(k) plan through their employer.
+It's an especially useful option for workers who don’t have a 401(k) plan through their employer.